 The Healthcare Ban incorrectly claims that GAMC is based on "junk science."
 Proponents of the Healthcare Ban have criticized GAMC because it is based in part on evidence that may be deemed "low quality" under GRADE.
 Such an assertion misapprehends GRADE.
-And, as discussed above in Section II.B, its term of art-"low quality"- does not mean that the evidence lacks value or should
+As discussed in Section II.B, its term of art-"low quality"-does not mean that the evidence lacks value or should not be used to develop treatment recommendations.

-61 de Vries et al, Young Adult Psychological Outcome After Puberty Suppression and Gender Reassignment, supra note 52.
+62 de Vries et al., Young Adult Psychological Outcome After Puberty Suppression and Gender Reassignment, supra note 53.